 In a power outage, sump pumps are useless without a backup power source like a sump pump battery.
 But, with so many types of batteries on the market (and almost none labeled for sump pumps), how do you choose the right one?

-You could, of course skip the hassle and purchase a back-up sump pump that comes with the battery, but in case you haven't or need a replacement-read on.
+You could, of course, skip the hassle and purchase a backup sump pump that comes with the battery, but in case you haven't or need a replacement-read on.

 The most inexpensive type of battery, wet-cell or "flooded" types are most commonly found in automotive applications.
-They do a great job in short bursts to start your car, but you wouldn't want them to power your sump pump for an extended period; that's why they're called "starting batteries".
+They do a great job in short bursts to start your car, but you wouldn't want them to power your sump pump for an extended period; that's why they're often called "starting batteries".
 The only exception is a deep-cycle version.

 AGM batteries are considered truly "maintenance free", meaning you don't have to worry about the cells drying out and trying to add water yourself.
 They do tend to be more expensive, but the many safety and performance features far outweigh the cost.

-Ready for Anything
+Ready for the Unexpected